Today you can learn how to become a bookkeeper with no experience. All you need is a keen eye for details and a caring spirit.

 Generally a bookkeeper is responsible for recording daily financial transactions (money going in and out of a business), properly categorizing those transactions, and then preparing monthly financial reports for the business owner.

-3. What is the difference between a virtual bookkeeper and an accountant?
+Q3.
+What is the difference between bookkeeping and accounting?

 These days, the line between a virtual bookkeeper and accountant is quite blurry.
 Most smart companies will hire a bookkeeper to do the day-to-day transactions and handle the monthly financial reporting, and bring in an accountant for annual tax prep or audits.